 When my high school production of Joseph and the Amazing Technicolor Dreamcoat called for dancers, I joined the production and, through my envy of the students with lines, discovered my extreme desire to act.

-Naturally, I moved to Chicago to get my degree in anthropology, unexpectedly joined and became president of a sorority, studied at Second City, and then moved to Busan, South Korea to teach English.
+Naturally, I moved to Chicago to get my degree in anthropology, unexpectedly joined and became president of a sorority, studied at Second City, and then moved to South Korea to teach English and pick up a little Korean.
 Now I am in Los Angeles damaging my car and acting, self-producing, and directing.